-The bill amends Iowa's Code to protect the sincerely held religious or moral beliefs of child foster care providers and prospective adoptive parents regarding sexual orientation and gender identity.
-It prohibits the Department of Human Services from requiring individuals to affirm or support policies that conflict with their beliefs and ensures that such beliefs cannot be used as a basis for disqualifying individuals from providing foster care or being considered as adoptive parents.
-Additionally, the bill allows current or prospective providers to take legal action if they believe their rights under this subsection have been violated, with the possibility of receiving injunctive relief and attorney fees.
+Senate File 473 amends Iowa's adoption laws to protect the rights of individual licensees and approved kinship caregivers regarding their sincerely held religious or moral beliefs related to sexual orientation and gender identity.
+The bill prohibits the Department of Health and Human Services from requiring these caregivers to affirm or support policies that conflict with their beliefs and ensures that such beliefs cannot be used as a basis for disqualifying them from being licensed or approved.
+Additionally, the bill allows current or prospective caregivers to take legal action if they believe their rights under this subsection have been violated, with the possibility of receiving injunctive relief and attorney fees.

 Statutes affected: